 - A penalty of $390.00 to $1000.00

 - Suspension of driver’s license for six months to three years

 - DUI school (an alcohol education program from the California Department of Motor Vehicles)

 - Being ordered to install Ignition Interlock Device (IID)- a breathalyzer that prevents the vehicle from starting when alcohol is detected.

 - Jail time

 California’s Admin Per Se

-Since 2011, California has implemented strong policies to handle drive under the influence accidents and claims.
+Since 2011, California has implemented strong policies to handle driving under influence accidents and claims.

-The state follows two systems to condemn drive under the influence cases.
+The state follows two systems to condemn California drive under the influence cases.
 They are